ruiqimao/VoronStuff/Xol_PCB/README.md

 ## Extruder compatibility
 The PCB and strain relief are designed with only the [Sherpa Mini](https://github.com/Annex-Engineering/Sherpa_Mini-Extruder) in mind. **Usage with other extruders may require the motor connector to be swapped to the back side.**

-## Carabiner compatibility
+## Distribution board compatibility

-The PCB is compatible with the Annex Engineering [wiring harness](https://store.annex.engineering/products/carabiner-wiring-harness) and [distribution PCB](https://github.com/Annex-Engineering/Annex_Engineering_PCBs/tree/master/carabiner-series-toolboard/carabiner-distributor).
+The PCB is compatible with the [Xol distribution board](https://store.annex.engineering/collections/pcbs/products/carabiner-distribution-board-for-xol-toolhead) from Annex Engineering.

+Alternatively, a second Xol PCB can be used as a distribution board as well.

+### [LEGACY] Carabiner distribution board compatibility

+> [!WARNING]
+> Ignore this section unless you have the **Carabiner (not Xol) distribution board**.

+Before the Xol distribution PCB was created, the recommended distribution board was the [Carabiner distribution board](https://github.com/Annex-Engineering/Annex_Engineering_PCBs/tree/master/carabiner-series-toolboard/carabiner-distributor).

-Wire the distrbution PCB as labeled, with the following changes:
+If using the Carabiner distribution board, wire it as labeled, with the following changes:

 | Distribution PCB | Xol PCB |
 |:-:|:-:|